chtrembl/azure-cloud/petstore/03-configure-app-service-for-cd/README.md

 In this section, we'll Configure App Service for continuous deployments of Azure Container Registry Docker image updates

-We are going to use Web Hooks to deploy the latest Azure Container Registry Docker image for Pet Store App.
+We are going to use Web Hooks to deploy the latest Azure Container Registry Docker image for *Pet Store App*.

-> 📝 Please Note, Pet Store Service will get deployed to Azure Kubernetes Service, we will tackle that in a subsequent guide.
+> 📝 Please Note, *Pet Store Service* will get deployed to Azure Kubernetes Service, we will tackle that in a subsequent guide.

 Head to Azure Portal > App Services and find your App Service that was created in 00-setup-your-environment.